-Painting acrylic means painting in layers.
+Painting acrylic always means painting in thin layers.
 It seems easier just to apply one thick layer and let it dry, but it is not the best decision.

 Thin layers are easy to paint, they dry fast.
 It is easier to cover a mistake and create a more professional look for your painting than with a single layer.